multi-build/multibuild/README.rst

 See ``multibuild/travis_osx_steps.sh``

-The macOS build / test phases run on a macOS VM started by Travis CI.
+The macOS build / test phases run on the macOS VM started by Travis CI.
 Therefore any environment variable defined in ``.travis.yml`` or the bash shell scripts listed above are available for your build and test.